gripableteam/gripable-play-unity-docs/source/index.html.md

 ## UdpManager

-> UdpManager returns a reference to the UDP Client Manager.
+> Returns a reference to the UDP Client Manager.

 ```csharp
 UdpClientManager udpManager = Gripable.UdpManager;
 ```

-UdpManager returns a reference to the [UDP Client Manager](#using-udpclientmanager), used to send serialised data from the connected Gripable Plays to a machine through UDP.
+Returns a reference to the [UDP Client Manager](#using-udpclientmanager), used to send serialised data from the connected Gripable Plays to a machine through UDP.

 # Connecting and Disconnecting

-Gripable Play provides a wrapper around the underlying [Android BLE stack](https://developer.android.com/guide/topics/connectivity/bluetooth-le).
-In order to connect to a Gripable Play, it must first be discovered by the Android device.
+In order to connect to a Gripable Play device, it must first be discovered by the Android device.
 This is achieved by turning on the Gripable Play and using the Android OS to scan for Bluetooth devices.
+The <code>GripablePlay</code> object provides a wrapper around the underlying [Android BLE stack](https://developer.android.com/guide/topics/connectivity/bluetooth-le).

 <aside class="notice">
 In the future, Bluetooth devices will be scanned automatically without the Android OS.